vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 Stories control our emotions, and emotions drive all of our behavior and actions.

 Anyone who's become truly wealthy knows the truth - the only way to become wealthy, and stay wealthy, is to find a way to do more for others than anyone else is doing in an area that people really value.

+We all get what we tolerate.
+So stop tolerating excuses within yourself, limiting beliefs of the past, of half-assed or fearful states.